riinuots/healthyr_preamble/README.md

     ##  Ideal    :21551   3rd Qu.: 5364
     ##                    Max.   :18823

-Reading this: Take `mydata` and filter for cuts that are either "Premium"" or "Ideal"", select `cut` and `price`, and summarise.
+Reading this: Take `mydata` and filter for cuts that are either "Premium" or "Ideal", select `cut` and `price`, and summarise.

 `->`:
 -----